Sunday, July 08, 2012

 Which in the end kept me out of Iraq, since my old unit was sent there during the counter-insurgency.
 Not that I would have been in particular danger sitting in the middle of a well-defended base.
 But being dragged away from home would not have been enjoyable.
 That alone gives me a far greater appreciation for what our military personnel do every year.
 And their families have to cope with that.
 Every year.

 Unexpectedly, simply serving in uniform gave my military writing a little more credibility.
 My membership in the American Historical Association may have been a general waste, but it did give me a bit of a shock to see a major name in military issues give a short apology for not having served in uniform as a preface to his talk.
 Not that serving would have affected what he said.
 But he seemed genuinely abashed at speaking about military matters without having served.
 I don't have that issue, at least.
-Although I do think having served has helped me understand some concepts.
-And just having served and being a soldier has been a nice foundation.
-I don't think about what I learned when I write of larger issues, but I think it helps nonetheless.
+I do think having served has helped me understand some concepts.
+Just having served and being a soldier has been a nice foundation.
+Although I'll never claim I've gotten more than a faint glimpse of what soldiers who serve full time experience--let alone what those sent overseas must sacrifice.
+And obviously, I have no way to understand what being a combat veteran means.
+I don't think about what I learned in my limited service when I write of larger issues, but I think it helps nonetheless.

 My plan is to go through my letters to spark memories to flesh out the posts; perhaps move some impressions of events to the proper day if I can nail down times better; add some scanned pictures from basic training; and some other odds and ends.
 Then I'll put it in book form and self-publish it on Amazon for Kindles, and place it in the "Buy The Dignified Rant" tab at the top of the page.